 The Certificate in Social Entrepreneurship denotes a scholar who successfully completes a course of study and action that prepares herself to be an agent for stewardship and positive social change in the world.
 He will develop an ability to integrate entrepreneurism and critical social inquiry as a foundational creative force for designing change.
 She will seek to apply this in the use of design thinking, sociopolitical/socioeconomic and ethical analysis, design/engineering, and appropriate technologies, in the innovative development of products and programs intended to drive social change.

 Required course work (at least three) - The student must take the three core semester courses required for this certificate.
 The student will maintain a B or above in required core courses.

 - Design Engineering - Driving change through design thinking and product solutions

-- Business and Society - Driving change through social entrepreneurism
+- Business and the Good Society - Driving change through social entrepreneurism

 There are a range of additional courses that will serve to enrich a scholar's learning in this certificate program.
 Scholars should consider deepening their perspectives by pursuing work in these fields, but it is not required.
 In some cases, upon consulting with the certificate director, one of these courses may serve as a core course.

 - Additional Religion electives

 Required project work (four) - The student will complete four significant projects, papers, or presentations over the junior and senior year that demonstrate the exploration of creating solutions through the lens of the certificate.

 These will be developed and accomplished in other disciplines or activities

 - In an Economics or Mathematics course that requires a project, the student researches and completes an analysis of the impacts of hunger in Mumbai, develops a programmatic approach to mitigate this burden, and calculates the benefits of the proposed program.